NVIDIA/aistore/docs/etl.md

 ```

 The specification can include `wait_timeout`.
-It states how long a target should wait for a ETL container to transition into `Ready` state.
+It states how long a target should wait for an ETL container to transition into the `Ready` state.
 If the timeout is exceeded, the initialization of the ETL container is considered failed.
 ```yaml
 apiVersion: v1